-Montauk, New York is in the eastern part of Long Island and approximately 100 miles east of New York, NY (Figure 1), and covers an area of 19.8 square miles.
-According to NOAA (Tides and Currents), the gauge and staff are located in the NE corner of the Rough Rider Condominium Pier which is located on the coastal area north of Fort Pond (Figure 5).
-Due to the existence on a wide continental shelf on the U.S. East Coast, the offshore region has a relatively mild slope including the northern side of Montauk as shown in the contour plotted in in Figure 4c.
-One advantage of the existence of a wide continental shelf is that it slows down the propagating tsunami wave thus giving adequate time for evacuation and it dissipates more energy.
+Montauk is in the eastern part of Long Island, New York, and approximately 100 miles east of New York City (Figure 1), covering an area of 19.8 square miles.
+According to NOAA (Tides and Currents, 2013), the gauge sensor and instrument housing are located in the NE corner of the Rough Rider Condominium Pier, located on the coastal area north of Fort Pond (Figure 5).
+Due to its location on a wide continental shelf of the U.S. East Coast, the offshore region has a relatively mild slope including the northern side of Montauk, as shown in the contour plotted in Fig. 4c.
+One advantage of the existence of a wide continental shelf is that it slows down the propagating tsunami wave, dissipating potentially destructive energy and giving adequate time for evacuation.

-Most of the populated area is situated on a higher elevation.
-The lower elevation areas are located on the sandy beach along the coast facing the Atlantic Ocean and also Fort Pond which is situated between the two hills on its east and west.
-For the inundation forecast model, Font Pond was removed and replaced with 1 cm on land elevation to maintain stability in the simulation.
-As seen in Figure 4c, the elevation of 5 meters is very close to the coastline where the slope quickly rises to 10 meters on the hilly areas.
-In the vicinity of Fort Pond, land elevation is below the 5 meter mark.
-The highest elevation on land is about 58.5 meters located on the hill west of Fort Pond.
+Most of the populated area is situated at a higher elevation.
+The lower elevation areas are located on the sandy beach along Atlantic Ocean.
+For the forecast model, Fort Pond was removed and replaced with 1 cm of land elevation to maintain stability in the simulation.
+As seen in Figure 4c, the elevation of 5 m is very close to the coastline where the slope quickly rises to 10 m on the hilly areas.
+In the vicinity of Fort Pond, land elevation is below the 5-m mark.
+The highest elevation on land is about 58.5 m on the hill west of Fort Pond.